-Drive back to Lembongan to see the crazy waves of Devil’s tear.
-Mother nature unleashes ferocious waves that hit the rock side and sprays it all over.
+Drive back to Lembongan to see the crazy waves of Devil’s tear where the mother nature unleashes ferocious waves that hit the rock side and sprays it all over.
 Be very careful while standing there, one small slip and it could be very fatal.

-Situated at the eastern shores, this will be an ideal place to see the sunset from Lembongan.
+Situated at the western shore, this will be an ideal place to see the sunset from Lembongan.

 It is also consist of natural infinity pools where few people do some extremely dangerous adventure stunts.